PoisotLab/ms_metaweb_perspectives/README.md

 node embedding methods, alongside examples of their use to predict species interactions; most of these methods rely either on linear algebra, or on pseudo-random walks on graphs.

-@Gaucher2021OutDet - embeddings don't assume a specific structure of the network, add to previous paragraph

 One prominent family of approaches we do not discuss in the present manuscript is Graph Neural Networks [GNN; @Zhou2020GraNeu].
 GNN are, in a sense, a method